-New Jersey is home to several SCA summer high school job programs in areas throughout the state including Hunterdon County, Newark and Camden.
+New Jersey is home to several SCA summer high school job programs in areas throughout the state primarily Hunterdon County and Newark. .

 SCA fielded its first community based conservation program in Hunterdon County NJ in 1999, partnering with the Hunterdon County Parks system.
-Over the past 14 years the program has engaged over 300 high school students in conservation job opportunities in Hunterdon County and the impacts on the county’s trail system have been enormous.
-In 2003 SCA expanded its New Jersey programming by establishing high school programming in the Newark area in partnership with Prudential.
+Over the past 20+ years the program has engaged over 300 high school students in conservation job opportunities in Hunterdon County and the impacts on the county’s trail system have been enormous.
+In 2003 SCA expanded its New Jersey programming by establishing high school programming in the Newark area.

 The SCA New Jersey Community Program provides summer job opportunities (July through August) for high school students in the Hunterdon and Essex county regions of New Jersey.
 This 6-week summer program runs Monday-Friday and incorporates environmental education and job readiness training into the conservation service experience.
 Participants build trails and restore habitat while exploring green career opportunities, building leadership skills, and learning about the local environment through field trips, outdoor recreation, and service projects.

 During the program, participants learn how to work as members of a diverse team of peers; gain knowledge of public land resources, environmental issues, and career readiness skills; increase understanding of environmental and trail restoration techniques; acquire experience in public service and outdoor recreation; and develop valuable professional skills through teambuilding and leadership activities.

 Applicants must be at least 15 years of age to participate in high school programs.
 Members must be currently in high school or recent high school graduates.

 The 2021 New Jersey Summer Programs are tentative.
 However we still encourage you to apply.
 Should the programs commence we will notify applicants for a brief interview.